deepika-talari/python-practice/README.md

 If asked “Why ED25519 instead of RSA?”, say:

 ED25519 is faster, more secure, and uses smaller keys compared to RSA.
 GitHub recommends it for SSH authentication.

+1️⃣ eval "$(ssh-agent -s)"
+🔹 What this command does

+It starts the SSH agent and makes it available to your current terminal session.

+🔹 Break it down

+ssh-agent → Program that manages SSH keys in memory

+-s → Outputs shell commands (for bash/zsh)

+$(...) → Runs the command inside and captures its output

+eval → Executes that output in your current shell

+🔹 In simple words

+“Start the SSH agent and connect it to my current terminal.”

+Without eval, the agent would start but your terminal wouldn’t know how to talk to it.

+2️⃣ ssh-add ~/.ssh/id_ed25519
+🔹 What this command does

+It adds your private SSH key to the running SSH agent.

+🔹 Break it down

+ssh-add → Tool to load keys into the SSH agent

+~ → Your home directory

+.ssh/ → Folder where SSH keys are stored

+id_ed25519 → Your private SSH key file

+⚠️ Important:
+You add the private key, NOT the .pub file.